The Sandbaggers: Production and story style

 The plots are complex, multi-layered, and unpredictable: regular characters are killed off abruptly, and surprise twists abound.
-The dialogue is intelligent and frequently witty.
-The Sandbaggers consists mostly of conversation: in a typical episode, Burnside moves from office to office speaking (and arguing) with his colleagues in Whitehall and in the intelligence community.
+Episodes consist of a series of conversations, but the dialogue is intelligent and frequently witty.
+In a typical episode, Burnside moves from office to office speaking (and arguing) with his colleagues across Whitehall and in the intelligence community.
 These are interspersed with scenes of the Sandbaggers operating in the field, or of the "Ops Room", where missions are coordinated and controlled.